What does Psychological Therapy involve?

 How many sessions will I need?

+It is difficult to predict how long an issue may take to resolve.
 Research suggests that if a problem is mild to moderate in severity, it may take between 4 to 10 sessions to see a lasting improvement.
 In cases where the difficulty is severe or has been occurring over a long period, it may take considerably longer than this.
+Some people prefer to work on their emotional development over a long period of time.
 Alternatively, when the issue is defined, such as seeking clarity about a problem or decision, only one or two sessions may be necessary.

 Its important to remember that you will get better results from therapy if you take an active part in the process.
 To integrate what you learn in therapy into your life, your therapist may suggest things such as reading a book, reflecting on an area of your life, practicing new behaviours or taking action toward a specific goal.